Pacific Crest TrailThe Village Inn is not exactly well-known for this reason, but we should be.

-A great stop for hikers and people who want to support or visit them!Staying here you are only short ways away from where the Pacific Crest Trail (PCT) crosses the highway.
+A great stop for hikers and people who want to support or visit them!When staying here you are only a short distance away from where the Pacific Crest Trail (PCT) crosses the highway.
 The trailhead is a half mile to the east.
-Here you are less than 45 minutes from a large city if you need certain items, or you can re-supply at the Kracker Barrel.
-The store accepts USPS mailed packages.
+The Village Inn is less than 60 minutes from the city of Yakima if you need certain items, or you can re-supply next door at the Kracker Barrel store which accepts USPS mailed packages.

 - "We wish we would have spent more time in the Goat Rocks." - Section H trip report

 - Backpacker Magazine agrees, start your best weekend on the PCT before or after a Zero at the Village Inn.

 - Download Halfmile Section Maps H & I.

 We usually have plenty of rooms at the Inn and our new online system allows you to book at your convenience.
 However, the office closes at 8:00 PM and opens at 9:00 AM.
 If you plan on arriving late make your reservation before 8:00 and give us a call, we may be able to make arrangements suited to your arrival time.
 Make time for a Zero day just shy of mile 2300.

 On a side note, because you might get to meet her - Here is an article about Zippee, our accountant who hiked from Mexico to Canada in 2016.

 Not up for an inter-continental hike?
 You do not have to travel the entire trail from Mexico to Canada to get a feel for the experience.
 Trek a couple of miles in either direction to end up alongside an alpine lake with an incredible view.